itsrobel/config/doom/readme.md

 # Doom emacs setup and install

-for the pdf tools to work you have to install them using the package manager
+for the tools to work you have to install them using the package manager

 M-x package-install <name of package>